By Duyen Nguyen, CareFlight Media, Communications and Marketing Coordinator

-I recently had the pleasure of completing CareFlight’s cross-cultural training program with my fellow colleagues who come from a broad range of backgrounds and disciplines.
+I recently had the pleasure of completing CareFlight’s cross-cultural training program with my colleagues who come from a broad range of backgrounds and disciplines.

 Looking around the room, it was wonderful to see so many different departments represented across CareFlight: marketers, engineers, doctors, flight nurses, human resources officers and administrators.